On point: your next favorite thing is probably in here | On Point

 Video

-Inspired by the European elegance of shows like *Gran Hotel* and the flirtatious freedom of *Emma*, *The Lady’s Companion* offers a rich, cinematic escape.
+Inspired by the European elegance of shows like The Grand Budapest Hotel and the flirtatious freedom of Emma, The Lady’s Companion offers a rich, cinematic escape.
 Think: bustled gowns with sharp tailoring, Andalusian mansions bathed in golden light, but also rule-breaking heroines, and just enough chaos to keep things fresh.

 What makes it different?
 The details.